karellopez/docker_workshop_template/workshop/index.md

 # Welcome!

-Hello everyone and welcome to the "Software containers in neuroscience research" workshop conducted at INSERT_INSTITUTE_LOCATION_HERE, we're glad to see you here!

 Hello everyone and welcome to the "Docker for Neuroscience" workshop conducted at Oldenburg University, we're glad to see you here!

 Within these pages, we provide information on how to do the basic setup for the workshop and refresh or gain all the necesary skills you'll need for our workshop.
 This [jupyter book](https://jupyterbook.org/intro.html) will include all the necessary info.
-Simply follow this link ---
+Simply follow this [invite link](https://discord.gg/ehN5haXS)

+If you’d rather download these materials, you can do so via the {download} symbol at the top of the respective page.
+You can open the respective content (.md files) via an IDE (e.g. VScode, Atom) or via Jupyter Notebooks/Lab.

 # I've got a question!